DynamoKnight/HelloWorld/README.md

 # Instructions for Developers
-This document provides a guide on how to modify  2D game in Unity.
+This document provides a guide on how to modify our 2D game in Unity.
 We'll cover setting up the UI, adding music, implementing animations, and organizing C# scripts effectively.

 ## Setting Up UI